umbraco/UmbracoDocs/umbraco-cms/tutorials/editors-manual/working-with-content/rich-text-editor.md

 You can make images into clickable links in Umbraco:

-1. Insert an image into the rich text editor.
+1. Insert an image into the RTE.
    For more information, see the [Working with Images](#working-with-images) section.
 2. Select the image that will form the hyperlink.
-3. In the **Link** field, enter the URL of the web page you wish to link to.
+3. Enter the URL of the web page you wish to link to in the **Link** field.
-4. In the **Link Title** field, enter the text that will be shown as a pointer to the link.
+4. Enter the text that will be displayed as the link title in the **Link Title** field.
-5. In the **Target** field, select the target window/frame to open the link in a new window or tab.
+5. Select the target window/frame to open the link in a new window or tab in the **Target** field.
 6. Click **Submit**.

 ![Create a Link from an Image](images/Link-from-Image-v11.png)